LUOrenjia/czkawka/README.md

+## This is a test for github actions.
 ![com github qarmin czkawka](https://user-images.githubusercontent.com/41945903/102616149-66490400-4137-11eb-9cd6-813b2b070834.png)

 **Czkawka** (_tch•kav•ka_ (IPA: [ˈʧ̑kafka]), "hiccup" in Polish) is a simple, fast and free app to remove unnecessary